-Fredericton, New Brunswick-based Emergence client, SomaDetect has announced the launch of its pilot program – two months ahead of schedule.
+Fredericton, New Brunswick-based Emergence client, SomaDetect recently announced the early launch of its pilot program.
 Congratulations!

-Since July 19, SomaDetect has installed its sensors on two robotic milking systems.
-This is a significant milestone in the product development process for SomaDetect, and helps demonstrate that the sensor can run unsupervised without intervention, and provide accurate data.
+By installing its sensors on robotic milking systems, SomaDetect has achieved a significant milestone in its product development process.
+This helps to demonstrate that the sensor can run unsupervised without intervention, and provide accurate data.

 “Feedback gained from the pilot project will be used to further develop and commercialize our technology,” SomaDetect CEO, Bethany Deshpande, told us.

-Entrevestor, meanwhile, reports that SomaDetect been validating the international demand for its product.
-Entrevestor reports that SomaDetect recently signed letters of intent with three-quarters of the 80 farmers it met with during a recent four-day road trip to Vermont.
+Entrevestor, meanwhile, reports that SomaDetect has recently also been validating the international demand for its product.
+Entrevestor reports that SomaDetect recently signed letters of intent with three-quarters of the 80 farmers it met with during a four-day road trip to Vermont.
 The trip to Vermont was used to assess the market for SomaDetect’s product, which can quickly detect diseases in cows.

 SomaDetect helps dairy farmers check the health of their herd quickly, accurately and precisely while testing the quality of their milk.